 It’s the season for truffles, so today I’m sharing my new favorite recipe for Amaretto and Honey Truffles.
+It’s a very basic and easy no-bake candy recipe made with Amaretto, honey, butter, cream and melted chocolate.

 The filling starts out really soft, but after a good chill it is definitely scoopable.
 Once scooped, the scoops need to be chilled again before being shaped.
 And finally, once shaped, they should be frozen before dipping.
 So while these are not complicated, they take some time.